RateCity.com.au

 When it comes to investment options for younger Australians, it’s safe to say that most of us have felt more pressure to invest in cryptocurrency than to do drugs.

-We’ve all heard the stories of friends of friends that put their money into Bitcoin, and other blockchain-based cryptocurrencies or altcoins, and saw their investments balloon into the six- or seven-figure return range.
-However, there are also plenty of stories of people eagerly investing in a hot new cryptocurrency, only to see the value stagnate or tank, or for the whole thing to disappear into thin digital air, leaving a lot of angry investors out of pocket.
+We’ve all heard the stories of friends of friends that put their money into Bitcoin, and other blockchain-based cryptocurrencies or altcoins, and saw their investments balloon into six- or seven-figure returns.
+However, there are also plenty of stories of people who eagerly invested in a hot new cryptocurrency, only to see the value stagnate or tank, or for the whole thing to disappear into thin digital air, leaving a lot of angry investors out of pocket.

-If you’re still not sure, consider looking at what experts are suggesting about the crypto environment at the moment, including longtime investors and naysayers.
+If you’re still not sure, consider looking at what experts are suggesting about the current crypto environment, including longtime investors and naysayers.

 As the technology is still relatively new, so are the regulations around it.
 Unfortunately, scams are a common occurrence, so it may be worth thoroughly vetting the cryptocurrency and the exchange you use to facilitate your investment.
 Kaspersky recommends the following tips to ensure you’re not being scammed:

-• Avoiding anyone or anything that offers “guaranteed returns” or “free money”
+• Avoid anyone or anything that offers “guaranteed returns” or “free money”

-• Avoiding crypto with a poor or non-existent whitepaper
+• Avoid crypto with a poor or non-existent whitepaper

-• Avoiding crypto with excessive marketing – typically done to draw in as many customers in a short time frame to raise money quickly.
+• Avoid crypto with excessive marketing – typically done to draw in as many customers in a short time frame to raise money quickly

 • Only download apps from official platforms